Partying with One of Burma's Largest Rebel Armies

 A Buddhist monk for 14 years, Yawd Muang disrobed and joined the SSA-S in 1998.
 "My home and village were burned down, and my grandfather was killed by the Burmese army," he says.
 "We, as Shans, have a responsibility to defend our land."

 Yawd Muang is articulate but concise.
-His job is to garner international recognition and support for the Shan cause, as well as being involved in protracted peace negotiations with the Burmese government.
+His job is to garner international recognition and support for the Shan cause, as well being involved in protracted peace negotiations with the Burmese government.
 Because of this, he’s very careful about what he says.
-Mumbles, slight nods and cold stares answer questions like: "Are the Thais providing military support?", "What are your sources of funding?", "How many troops does the SSA-S have?" and, "How can you trust the Burmese ceasefire negotiators?"
+Mumbles, slightly nods, and stares blankly as he answer questions like: "Are the Thais providing military support?"
+"What are your sources of funding?"
+"How many troops does the SSA-S have?"
+And "How can you trust the Burmese cease-fire negotiators?"

 "We know the peace process is difficult," he says, finally, "but we’re trying to do what we think is best for our people."